vijay03/cs360v-f21/Lab0.md

 password: user
 `

 5. Run `ip addr` to retrieve the IP address of the machine.
 This will be the static IP address you set in step 1.
+If you are using the VM we provided, it will be `192.168.56.101`
 6. Open a new terminal tab on your computer, and ssh into the machine.
 You can do this with `ssh -p 22 osboxes@IP_ADDRESS`
-7. You can locate into the project folder now.
+7. You can locate into the project folder `/home/osboxes/cs360v-f21/project-1` now.
 It should be available on your VM, with the necessary libraries.

 #### Running JOS VMM